-It had a number of stages, but the game was known for switching between being a side scrolls and a birds eye view game, which made each stage feel completely different and unique.
+It had a number of stages, but the game was known for switching between being a side-scroller and a birds-eye view game, which made each stage feel completely different and unique.

 It was released alongside Turok: Dinosaur Hunter on the N64, and many Turok fans came over from that console in order to play it in the go.

 3. The Legend Of Zelda: Link’s Awakening

 It was a game developed by Nintendo for the Gameboy and Gameboy Color and was released in 1993, making it one of the first BIG games for the Nintendo Gameboy.

 5. Pokemon Gold & Silver

 Pokemon Gold & Silver were introduced to the Gameboy Color in 2000, and then 2001 in Europe.
 It was the game that made Pokemon actually quite challenging, especially towards the end.

 It was incredibly similar to the previous Pokemon game, but it introduced a bunch of new Pokemon to discover, and a new region of the Pokemon world to explore.

 6. Super Mario Land 2

-7. Gameboy Camera
+7. GameBoy Camera

-This was the cool kids gadget, and one not ever child got hold of, but you can bet yourself it was one game, every kid wanted.
+This was the cool kids gadget, and one that not every child managed to get hold of, but you can bet yourself it was one game, every kid wanted.

 8. Donkey Kong

-The player would take control of Mario who’s aim was to rescue Pauline from Mr Bad Donkey Kong, he’d throw barrels at you, making it hard to navigate up the level.
+The player would take control of Mario (named on the original arcade game as ‘Jump Man’) who’s aim was to rescue Pauline from Mr Bad Donkey Kong.
+He’d throw barrels at you, making it hard to navigate up the level.

 9. Kirby’s Dream Land

 But that’s not all.
 The developers wanted it to be a game for the more hardcore platformers out there and allowed you to unlock new hard levels and lower Kirby’s HP.

 This is how you would navigate across the five levels, in order to complete the game.
-A cute, challenging platformer with a different touch to Mario and others in its category.
+A cute, challenging platformer with a different touch to Mario’s titles and other examples of the best GameBoy games in its category.

 10. Final Fantasy Adventure